faizan171103/snowflake_bookings_analytics/README.md

 ---

-## For the business analyst: what the Gold layer is built to answer
+## business analys: what the Gold layer is built to answer

 The Gold tables map directly onto four business questions.
 Below is the analytical lens for each, with the kind of insight and recommendation the model is designed to surface — swap in your live numbers here once you've pulled them.